ytthuan/LeoSQLServerRServices/FraudDetection/SQLR/README.md

 -----------------------

 To run the scripts, it requires the following:
- * SQL server 2016 CTP 3 with Microsoft R server intalled and configured;
+ * SQL server 2016 CTP 3 with Microsoft R server installed and configured;
  * The SQL user name and password, and the user is configured properly to execute R scripts in-memory;
  * SQL Database which the user has write permission and execute stored procedures;
  * For more information about SQL server 2016 and R service, please visit: https://msdn.microsoft.com/en-us/library/mt604847.aspx